Find Help For Any Trust Or Trustee Disputes

-There are many times in the life of a trust where there are issues between the trustee and the beneficiaries of a trust.
-In some cases, this can be a series of simple matters, and minor inconveniences.
-There are occasions where a trustee makes decisions that affect your ability to have access to the assets and money within a trust.
+There are many times in the life of a trust when there are issues between the trustee and the beneficiaries of a trust.
+In some cases, this can be a series of simple misunderstandings and minor inconveniences.
+There are occasions when a trustee makes decisions that affect your ability to have access to the assets and money within a trust.
 Are you having a difficult time working with a trustee?
 Are you concerned that a trustee isn’t providing you with the information and responsiveness you deserve?
 Are you concerned with how the trustee is managing the trust itself?

-The Sterling Law Group has been serving beneficiaries, individuals and families with trust related legal advice and litigation services for more than 23 years.
-Randall Sterling will help you to ensure that your questions are answered and that you have access to the benefits you are entitled to.
+At The Sterling Law Group, we have been serving beneficiaries, individuals and families with trust-related legal advice and litigation services for more than 35 years.
+Our founding attorney, Randy Sterling, will ensure that your questions are answered and that you have access to the benefits you are entitled to.
 A trust should contain specific guidelines for how the assets or money are to be managed, as well as a clear definition of how the beneficiaries can access trust assets.
-A trustee is responsible to faithfully execute those instructions, and is personally liable for their conduct and for meeting the fiduciary and statutory requirements established under the laws of the State of California (or the state where the trust was established and funded).
+A trustee is responsible for faithfully executing those instructions and is personally liable for their conduct and for meeting the fiduciary and statutory requirements established under the laws of the state of California (or the state where the trust was established and funded).

-In some cases, if the trustee isn’t performing their duties in accordance with the Laws of the State of California or the guidelines of the trust itself, it may be necessary to take legal action to compel them, or to have the trustee removed.
-At the Sterling Law Group, you have direct access to an attorney with more than 23 years experience in trust and litigation matters.
-Randall Sterling will meet with you personally to gain a comprehensive understanding of your unique circumstances.
-He will help you to understand what is available to you, and work to resolve the issues between you and the trustee, and help you to gain access to your benefits.
+In some cases, if the trustee isn’t performing their duties in accordance with California laws or the guidelines of the trust itself, it may be necessary to take legal action to compel them or to have the trustee removed.
+At The Sterling Law Group, we provide you with direct access to our estate planning attorney, who has more than 35 years of experience in trust and litigation matters.
+Randy will meet with you personally to gain a comprehensive understanding of your unique circumstances.
+He will help you to understand what is available to you, work to resolve the issues between you and the trustee, and help you to gain access to your benefits.